-John Heartfield’s photomontage of Adolf Hitler with his chest and belly full of gold from his financial supporters is one of the artist’s most famous images.
+John Heartfield’s photo montage of Adolf Hitler with his chest and belly full of gold from his financial supporters is one of the artist’s most famous collages.

-Heartfield shows the führer performing a miracle of political alchemy as he converts financial contributions from war investors into nonsense into order to stir up the people.
+Heartfield shows the Führer performing a miracle of political alchemy.
+Hitler is able to convert financial contributions from war investors into nonsense into order to stir up the people.

-Incredibly, John Heartfield managed to survive as a resident of Berlin until Easter Sunday, 1933, when the SS came to his apartment to assasinate him.
+Incredibly, John Heartfield managed to survive as a resident of Berlin until Easter Sunday, April 14, 1933, when the SS came to his apartment to assassinate him.
 The frail five-foot-two Heartfield escaped by squeezing into a trash bin after jumping through the french doors of his Berlin apartment.